Hands On Activities

 All activities are $5.00 per person per day.
-You may choose as many programs as time will allow, considering the number of participants involved.
+You may choose as many programs as time will allow, considering the number of participants involved and the time of year.
 Teachers and chaperones are free.
 Activities are based upon a full-day experience and the number of participants.

 Picnic grounds are available.

 How to schedule: Contact us at 610-287-9349